31 Jul 2014

 Types Of Minimalism

-Most photography guides talk about minimalism as if it’s just one style.
-In reality, it isn’t.
+Most photography guides talk about minimalism as if it is just one style.
+But in reality, it isn’t.

-Through observation and practice, I’ve come to see at least eight different types of minimalism in photography.
+Through observation and practice, I’ve come to see 8 different types of minimalism in photography.
 Each one works in its own way, with a different visual logic, shooting approach, and emotional impact on the viewer.

 Knowing which type you’re naturally drawn to can make it much easier to shape your own minimalist photography style.